shader-slang/slangpy/README.md

 # result -> [10+40+70, 20+50+80, 30+60+90]
 ```

-In a more complex real world context, running an ML training run and accumulating gradients of a mini batch, we'd end up with something along the lines of:
+In a more complex real world context, training and accumulating gradients of a mini batch, we'd end up with something along the lines of:

 ```
 batch_inputs = Tensor([ [..batch entry 0 data..], [..batch entry 1 data..], ... ], needs_grads=True)